Graduation Information for Academic Advisors

 If a student has additional information on how they are completing their graduation requirements (transfer work, substitutions, waivers), what should they do?

 There is a "Notes" section in the Application to Graduate system where students can report this information to the Office of the Registrar.
 If students are transferring coursework, they should indicate the institution where they are enrolled and what course they are completing.
-This information is retained and such students are sent a reminder letter with our deadline date for receiving the official transcript of the course work and to still be eligible for their originally intended semester of graduation.
 If this information is not provided, it may cause students to be removed from the graduation list.

 How does a former student who no longer has access to My Missouri State submit an Application for Graduate?